xmtp/xmtp-web/packages/react-sdk/README.md

 ### Handle unsupported content types

 Messages that contain unsupported content types are stored in the local cache, but are not processed.
-The `content` property of an unsupported message will be `undefined` .
+The `content` property of an unsupported message will be `undefined`.
 Each time a client is initialized, any messages that were previously unprocessed because their content type was unsupported at the time, will attempt to be reprocessed.

-If you wish to display an unsupported content type, there’s a `contentFallback` property that may include a useful string; however, it is recommended to manually process unsupported content types.
+If you wish to display an unsupported content type, there’s a `contentFallback` property that may include a useful string.
+However, it is recommended that you manually process unsupported content types.

-Example
+**Example**

 ```ts
 import { ContentTypeId } from "@xmtp/xmtp-js";